Anne Stanley, Countess of Castlehaven

 Anne Stanley (May 1580 - c.
 8 October 1647) was an English noblewoman.
 She was the eldest daughter of the Earl of Derby and, through her two marriages, became Baroness Chandos and later Countess of Castlehaven.
-She was a distant relative of Elizabeth I of England and for some time was seen as a possible heiress to the English throne.
+She was a distant relative of Elizabeth I of England and for some time was seen as a possible heir to the English throne.

 In 1630, her second husband, the Earl of Castlehaven, was arrested and charged with being an accomplice to her rape by a servant.
 He was also accused of sodomy, found guilty and sentenced to death.

 Anne Stanley's testimony against her husband was crucial in ensuring his conviction and set the precedent that a wife could give evidence against her husband.
 After the trial, she lived a very secluded life; her reputation had been severely damaged by the scandal.

-Possible heiress to the throne
+Possible heir to the throne

-Anne Stanley was the daughter of Ferdinando Stanley, 5th Earl of Derby (1559–1594), and Alice Spencer (1556–1637).
+Anne Stanley was the daughter of Ferdinando Stanley, 5th Earl of Derby, and Alice Spencer.

-The Earls of Derby were among the most influential and prominent noble families in England.
+The earls of Derby were among the most influential and prominent noble families in England.
 Ferdinando Stanley was a great-grandson of Mary Tudor, the younger sister of King Henry VIII.
 Henry VIII had stipulated in his will that in the line of succession Mary's descendants would follow immediately after his own children.
-In doing so, he excluded the kings of Scotland, descendants of his elder sister Margaret.
+In doing so, he excluded the Kings of Scotland, descendants of his elder sister Margaret.
 By 1580, it was obvious that Queen Elizabeth I would have no children, and this focused attention on the Earl of Derby as a possible future king.
 After his death in 1594, opinion in the matter of the succession began to favour King James VI of Scotland who, in 1603, indeed succeeded Elizabeth I. However, some believed that this succession was contrary to the will of Henry VIII, and therefore illegal.
 Anne Stanley herself never made a claim to the throne.